Chapter 4: Humanity

-She knew how to appease her minor spirits… and his greater one, the Warrior.
-At least, he needed her until that prince’s power was completely his.
+She knew how to appease her minor guides… and his greater one, the Warrior.
+At least, he needed her until that spirit’s power was completely his.

 Gaelib had created a cadre of people to do whatever he commanded, whenever he spoke.
-The Black Robes were the perfect recruiting ground, just as the expansion of the Royal Army had allowed him to suborn upcoming officers and enlisted men.
+The Order of the Black Robe was the perfect recruiting ground, just as the expansion of the Royal Army had allowed him to suborn upcoming officers and enlisted men.
 That meant he could assassinate at will, without warning, without trace.
-Kidnapping family of those who were reluctant, ensured he remained in control.
-With a relatively tiny number, Melazera could control what happened, what reports were circulated, and what ‘truths’ were made known to the king and his nobles.
+With a relatively tiny number, Melazera could choose what happened, what reports were circulated, and what ‘truths’ were made known to the king and his nobles.

 Ah, yes, his nobles… my nobles.
 Or, enough that should the king try to oppose me directly, the country would swiftly descend into civil war… and, oh, the glorious possibilities that offers.

 But civil war would be costly.
 Worse, it would damage the power, prestige, and wealth of Freislicht.
 All of which would be his.
-So, why take the shine off his inevitable victory?
+So, why take the shine off his inevitable prize?

 All he needed was a little more time and a tad more patience.
 And then…